Parquet: Basketball courts

-In 1995, the Toronto Raptors debuted with a herringbone parquet, and used the floor until 1999 while playing in three different home venues: SkyDome, Copps Coliseum and Maple Leaf Gardens.
-The Nets revived the use of the herringbone upon moving to the Barclays Center in 2012.
-However, its sister WNBA team (since 2019), the New York Liberty, continue to use a traditional floor at the venue.
+In 1995, the Toronto Raptors debuted with a herringbone parquet, and used the floor until 1999 while playing in three different home venues: SkyDome (now Rogers Centre), Copps Coliseum (now TD Coliseum) and Maple Leaf Gardens.
+The now-Brooklyn Nets introduced chevron parquet flooring upon moving to the Barclays Center in 2012.
+However, its sister WNBA team (since 2019), the New York Liberty, continues to use a traditional floor at the venue.
+In 2025, the Golden State Valkyries debuted a vertical herringbone floor at Chase Center; its NBA counterpart, the Golden State Warriors, still use a traditional court.

 While the Charlotte Hornets unveiled a parquet-like floor at the Time Warner Cable Arena for the 2014–15 season, it is not considered a true parquet floor.
 Instead, it simulated the pattern of the parquet by alternately painting light and dark trapezoid sections through the use of varnish, forming a beehive pattern that is synonymous with the franchise.
-In 2021 the Hornets changed its court design, relegating the trapezoids to midcourt.
+In 2021, the Hornets changed its court design, relegating the trapezoids to midcourt.

+There are a handful of basketball courts in NCAA college basketball that have consistently featured parquet floors.
+Wake Forest University's Lawrence Joel Veterans Memorial Coliseum has generally featured a parquet floor since its opening in 1989.
+The University of Iowa's Carver-Hawkeye Arena has generally featured a parquet floor since its opening in 1983.